acquayefrank/na-enron-emails/README.md

 ### Report

-Report can be found in the presentation folder.
+Report can be found in the report folder.
+It contains additional information about the project.